Documentation

 WordPress plugin to proxy GTM from your own domain.
 Architecture phase.

-In DevelopmentCookie Banner Pro
+WP PluginCookie Banner Pro

 GDPR-compliant cookie consent management for WordPress